-To specify an insertion point after the last character in an artifact, set endLine to the number of the last line in the artifact, and set endColumn to a value one greater than the number of characters on the line, including any trailing newline sequence..
+To specify an insertion point after the last character in an artifact, set endLine to the number of the last line in the artifact, and set endColumn to a value one greater than the number of characters on the line, including any trailing newline sequence.

 EXAMPLE 6: These regions (among others) specify an insertion point at the very end of the file.
 Note that the last line contains the five characters (including the newline sequence) "lmn\r\n".